 United Kingdom Gold Sovereign Coin

-The United Kingdom Gold Sovereign coin was first minted between the end of 1400 to 1604 and is one of the most collectible coins.
-Initially, it had a face value of 20 shillings and weighed 113 grains (equivalent to about 0.05 troy ounces).
+The original gold sovereign was first minted in 1489 during the reign of Henry VII.
+Initially, it had a face value of 20 shillings and weighed 113 grains (approximately 0.05 troy ounces).

 The weight and gold content of the coins varied slightly over time until the most common one weighed exactly 0.2354 troy ounces.

-The obverse features a portrait of Queen Elizabeth II, while the reverse has a design featuring St George slaying a dragon.
-The coin was struck in single, double, and five pounds denominations.
-The most popular of all denominations is the one-pound.
-This is the coin dimensions:
+The obverse features a portrait of Queen Elizabeth II, while the reverse features a design depicting St. George slaying a dragon.
+The coin was struck in single, double, and five-pound denominations.
+The most popular denomination is the one-pound.
+These are the coin dimensions:

 Chinese Gold Panda Coin

-The first coins were minted in 1982, and, The coins were usually produced and denominated in partial, whole, or multiple-ounce quantities.
+The first coins were minted in 1982.
+The coins were usually produced and denominated in partial, whole, or multiple-ounce quantities.
 However, as of 2016, the coin is now using the standard metric system in keeping with international standards.

 South African Krugerrand Gold Coin

 The Krugerrand coin was first minted in 1967.
-It comes in 22 Karats purity.
+It comes in 22 karat purity.
 In 1980, these popular coins made up more than 90% of all gold coins globally.

-The name of the Gold Krugerrand comes from South Africa’s first president, Paul Kruger, and the country’s legal tender, the Rand.
+The name of the Gold Krugerrand originates from South Africa’s first president, Paul Kruger, and the country’s official currency, the Rand.

 The obverse has an image of Paul Kruger, while the reverse features a springbok antelope.